Decentralization: A Qualitative Survey of Node Operators: Future Work

 \section{Future Work}

-In this paper, we have mentioned the work of Budish\citep{budish10.1093/qje/qjae033}, and Budish et al.\citep{budish2024economiclimitspermissionlessconsensus} and their findings around the fallibility of economic security.
-We have arrived at a similar analysis from our fieldwork, case studies from the Cosmos Ecosystem and an extrapolation of the work of Kahn et al.\citep{kahnetal} on reversion to autarky in systems of exchange using money and credit.
-We hope to expand this into a fuller argument using case studies that show ledger immutability being subverted.
-In doing so, we hope to classify the endogenous tokens we have discussed in this paper, as well as classify the properties of data visibility that allows agents to attack ledger immutability, especially via social attacks.
-Additionally, we hope this will add weight to the argument that in these systems, the decentralization implicitly required for immutability is seldom, if ever, achieved.
+In this paper, we have mentioned the work of Budish,~\cite{budish10.1093/qje/qjae033} and Budish et al.~\cite{budish2024economiclimitspermissionlessconsensus} on the fallibility of economic security in permissionless DLT systems.
+We have arrived at a similar analysis from our fieldwork, case studies from the Cosmos Ecosystem and an extrapolation of the work of Kahn et al.~\cite{kahnetal} on reversion to autarky in systems of exchange.
+We intend to build upon this and classify the endogenous tokens discussed in this paper.

-Finally, despite node operators' evidence that foundations and core teams have a highly centralizing influence, it is possible to investigate situations where a highly central node has been removed from the governance topology of these networks.
-Baran's 1964 definition of centrality defines it in terms of removal, where the ``destruction of the central node destroys intercommunication between the end stations."\citep{baran} This was in fact what happened during the Terra LUNA/UST collapse, where the ``fourth-largest stablecoin"\citep{briola_terra}, UST, de-pegged from the US dollar and resulted in a ``death spiral"\citep{terra_harvardcorpgov} of both UST and Terra's endogenous token LUNA\citep{terra_chainalysis}.
-Nevertheless, in addition to the original network continuing under the stewardship of stakeholders and users\citep{terra_bloomberg}, a new network was launched via re-genesis\citep{terra_keplr}.
-Consensus was achieved on a version of state, and new blocks appended to the chain, though user trust appeared to have collapsed\citep{terra_cnbc}, something we will address in future work.